T-Damer/vac-calendar/README.md

-# Frontend code template in `preact`
+# Frontend code for vaccination calendar app

-This template is to be used for frontend applications.
+Overview:

+1. Store `FullName: BirthDate` key-pairs in localstorage
+2. When navigating to the `FullName` page (`/firstName-secondName`), extract the `BirthDate` and calculate the vaccination dates

 ## Features